 Speaking of older coaches, there's 68-year-old Jose Pekerman.
 The Argentine, like Osorio, has a particular way of working and hasn't always been beloved by the football hierarchy of his country.
 Yet after strong World Cup showings in 2014 and 2018, it's clear the veteran manager has been good for Colombian soccer.
 He's headed elsewhere after leading Colombia since 2012.

 If Pekerman is out and Osorio takes over the Cafeteros, why not give Pekerman a look with El Tri?
 The countries are different in some ways, but share plenty of characteristics as 'mid-tier Latin American soccer nations.'
 Whether, at his age, he'd want to work with a federation that can be as obstinate as the Mexican one could determine whether or not he'd be a serious candidate.
-That's especially true with the chance to return to Argentina and take on a large role in the setup as the director of football.
+That's especially true with the chance to return to Argentina and take on a large role in the setup as the director of football apparently on the table.